Lockheed U-2: 1970–2000

-Twenty-first century
+21st century

 The U-2 remains in front-line service more than 60 years after its first flight, with the current U-2 beginning service in 1980.
 This is due primarily to its ability to change surveillance objectives on short notice, something that surveillance satellites cannot do.
 In the mid-1990s, it was converted from the U-2R to the U-2S, receiving the GE F118 turbofan engine.
 The U-2 outlasted its Mach 3 replacement, the SR-71, which was retired in 1998.
 A classified budget document approved by the Pentagon on 23 December 2005 called for the U-2's termination no earlier than 2012, with some aircraft being retired by 2007.
 In January 2006, Secretary of Defense Donald Rumsfeld announced the U-2's pending retirement as a cost-cutting measure during a larger reorganization and redefinition of the USAF's mission.
 Rumsfeld said that this would not impair the USAF's ability to gather intelligence, which would be done by satellites and a growing supply of unmanned RQ-4 Global Hawk reconnaissance aircraft.

 In 2009, the USAF stated that it planned to extend the U-2 retirement from 2012 until 2014 or later to allow more time to field the RQ-4.
 Upgrades late in the War in Afghanistan gave the U-2 greater reconnaissance and threat-detection capability.
 By early 2010, U-2s from the 99th Expeditionary Reconnaissance Squadron had flown over 200 missions in support of Operations Iraqi Freedom and Enduring Freedom, as well as Combined Joint Task Force – Horn of Africa.

 A U-2 was stationed in Cyprus in March 2011 to help in the enforcement of the no-fly zone over Libya, and a U-2 stationed at Osan Air Base in South Korea was used to provide imagery of the Japanese nuclear reactor damaged by the 11 March 2011 earthquake and tsunami.